 before case assignment.

-Note: Phase adjustments outside the program year in which the case is closed are not allowed.
+Note: If the phase adjustment request is outside of the program year, approval by the Deputy Division Director for Field Services is required.

 For more information on program year, refer to the calendar on the VR RHW Support Resources page.

 The customer's request to apply for additional services must not be delayed or denied a on the basis that the customer has received services from VR in the past.